8 Best Sewing Machines for Monogramming Everything

 The Janome 4120QDC is one of many well-loved Janome sewing machines with a built-in alphabet.

 However, this diverse machine sews, quilts, and boasts several on-screen editing features.
-Unlike the Brother sewing machines that monogram, the Janome 4120QDC has an actual touchscreen.
-Thus, it offers a little bit more to the user.
+Unlike the Brother sewing machines that monogram, the Janome 4120QDC has an actual touchscreen, offering more options and value.

-Its one-hand needle threader makes threading the sewing machine a breeze, and several automatic features such as thread trimming and easy bobbin winding make setup and use so simple.
+It also has an extra-high presser foot lift to accommodate thicker projects and a nice-sized workspace and its one-hand needle threader makes threading the sewing machine a breeze.
+Several automatic features, such as thread trimming and easy bobbin winding, make setup and use so simple.

 5. EverSewn Sparrow 30 Sewing Machine